Immigrant Workers Resource Guide

 What do I do if the hiring party does not comply with the law?

-If you believe that the hiring party may be violating your rights, you can file a complaint with DCWP’s Office of Labor Policy and Standards by filling out this form: DCWP | Portal.
-DCWP will notify the hiring party, who must respond to the complaint within 20 days.
+If you believe that the hiring party may be violating your rights, you can file a complaint with the Department of Consumer and Worker Protection’s (DCWP) Office of Labor Policy and Standards by filling out this form.[10]
+The Department of Consumer and Worker Protection (DCWP) will notify the hiring party, who must respond to the complaint within 20 days.
 For general inquiries, you may also send an email to: freelancer@dcwp.nyc.gov or call 311.

 Grocery Worker Retention Act Rights

-According to the Department of Consumer and Worker Protection, the Grocery Worker Retention Act requires new grocery store owners who are taking over an existing grocery store to retain grocery employees for a 90-day transitional period after a change in control of the grocery store.[1]
+According to the Department of Consumer and Worker Protection (DCWP), the Grocery Worker Retention Act requires new grocery store owners who are taking over an existing grocery store to retain grocery employees for a 90-day transitional period after a change in control of the grocery store.[12]
 This means that new owners cannot discharge eligible workers during the transitional period without just cause.

 What do I do if my current or new employer fails to abide by the law and discharges me during the transitional period.